getcarina/getcarina.com/_posts/2016-06-17-weekly-news-dockercon-and-release-information.md

 ![Deploy like no on is watching]({% asset_path weekly-news/friday-deploy.jpg %})

-Here are the [release notes](https://github.com/docker/docker/releases/tag/v1.11.2) and a [side-by-side comparison](https://github.com/docker/docker/compare/v1.11.1...v1.11.2) of the different versions in the Docker Engine repo.
+For more information, see the [release notes](https://github.com/docker/docker/releases/tag/v1.11.2) and a [side-by-side comparison](https://github.com/docker/docker/compare/v1.11.1...v1.11.2) of the different versions in the Docker Engine repo.

-It includes a key bug fix for [containers that fail to start after a daemon restart if they depend on a containerized cluster store](https://github.com/docker/docker/pull/22561).
-Now when you set `restart=always` your containers should always restart, even if the host reboots.
+Docker Engine 1.11.2 includes a key fix for [containers that fail to start after a daemon restart if they depend on a containerized cluster store](https://github.com/docker/docker/pull/22561).
+When you set `restart=always`, your containers should always restart, even if the host reboots.

 To stay up-to-date with ongoing release notes, maintenance, and any incidents, see our [status page](https://status.getcarina.com/).